 Resident students and all in-season athletes are required to be tested weekly.Commuter students who have at least one class on campus will be tested.
 If you are required to participate in the Worcester State testing program, you will be contacted directly via email.
 The email will contain information on the testing center and frequency of testing.All staff members who are scheduled to be on campus with a high level of contact with students and the public are required to participate in a weekly testing program.
 Staff members who are scheduled to be on campus less frequently in a hybrid format with a level of contact with students and the public are required to participate in every other week testing.Faculty members teaching all courses face-to-face will be required to participate in a weekly testing program.
 Faculty members teaching in blended formats with regular face-to-face classes are required to participate in every other week testing program.Testing frequencies may change based on community testing results and public health trends.

 Updated: 09/11/2020 2:45pm

-Testing is available Monday through Friday from 8 a.m. to 6 p.m in the Seven Hills conference room in Wasylean Hall.
-You will sign up for testing on your phone using an app called CoVerified.
+Testing is available in the Seven Hills conference room in Wasylean Hall and is open Monday through Thursday from 8 a.m. to 6 p.m and Fridays from 8:30-11:30am.
+Sign up for testing is completed using an app called CoVerified.
 Tests are completed in a 3-minute window from check-in to completion.
 Results will be available within 24 hours and will be sent directly to you via CoVerified.
 Results will also be shared with Health Services and the Department of Public Health.